DmitriySh/system-design-course/README.md

 System Design Course
 =======

+`System Design` is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
+It requires a systematic approach to building and engineering systems. \
+A good `system design` requires you to think about everything in an infrastructure, from the hardware and software, \
+down to the data and how it’s stored.

+---

 High-load fault-tolerant systems design course:
  - preparing for a system design interview
  - how large systems are designed